2023 Road to the Kentucky Derby: European Road to the Kentucky Derby

-The European Road to the Kentucky Derby is designed on a similar basis to the Japan Road and is intended to provide a place in the Derby starting gate to the top finisher in the series.
-If the connections of that horse decline the invitation, their place is offered to the second-place finisher and so on.
-If none of the top four accept, this place in the starting gate reverts to the horses on the main road to the Derby.
+The European Road to the Kentucky Derby was designed on a similar basis to the Japan Road and was intended to provide a place in the Derby starting gate to the top finisher in the series.
+If the connections of that horse declined the invitation, their place was offered to the second-place finisher and so on.
+If none of the top four accept, this place in the starting gate reverted to the horses on the main road to the Derby.

-The series consists of seven races – four run on the turf in late 2022 when the horses are age two, plus three races run on a synthetic surface in early 2023.
+The series consisted of seven races – four run on the turf in late 2022 when the horses are age two, plus three races run on a synthetic surface in early 2023.